 }

-So after execute the function Get_fuzzy_height(), the program will store each (low/med/high) fuzzy numbers, and these values are going to active fuzzy rules.
-With the same idea, the figure 2 and 3 are showing how the scale of Speed and Position.
-In this project, the output BURN needs to calculate by the input height and speed, and the THRUST needs height and position.
-(NOTE: this setting is a very draft, later it will compare with a model, which has more specifically details)
+After the execution of the function Get_fuzzy_height(), the program will store each low, medium, and high fuzzy numbers.
+These values will activate the fuzzy rules.
+Figure 2 and 3 are scales of speed and position of the moon lander.
+The output BURN needs to be calculated by the input height and speed, while the THRUST needs height and position.
+(NOTE: this setting is just a rough draft.
+It will later be compared with a model with more specific details.

 Figure 2.
 Figure 3.